mathworks/OpenTelemetry-MATLAB/README.md

 MATLAB&reg; interface to [OpenTelemetry&trade;](https://opentelemetry.io/), based on the [OpenTelemetry Specification](https://opentelemetry.io/docs/specs/otel/).
 OpenTelemetry is an observability framework for creating and managing telemetry data, such as traces, metrics, and logs.
 This data can then be sent to an observability back-end for monitoring, alerts, and analysis.

 ### Status
-- Tracing and metrics are fully supported.
-Logs will be in the future.
+- Tracing, metrics, and logs are all fully supported.
 - Supported and tested on Windows&reg;, Linux&reg;, and macOS.

 ### MathWorks Products (https://www.mathworks.com)